Please note that Victoria Bowmen does not offer archery equipment for rent.

 Just as a guide, below you will find a basic list of what you can expect to purchase as a starting archer joining the club.
 (Please note that you do not need to bring your own equipment for lessons.)

 Before purchasing their own archery equipment, new members should first speak to an experienced club member and seek guidance on selection and sourcing of their gear.
-Those interested in recurve gear should speak to their coach or Jarrod Ball; in compound gear to Al Wills and in longbow advice to Greg Birtwistle.
+You can speak to your coach or instructor or contact the board’s Equipment Director.

 For the purposes of competition, competitors are classified by the type of bow they shoot.

 The longbow is the most basic of bows, roughly unchanged from its original creation for the purpose of hunting many thousands of years ago.

 It is normally shaped from a single piece of wood, with the grip shaped to fit the hand and a small shelf cut into the side of the bow for the arrow to rest on.
 Other than the string, the bow has no ancillary equipment attached.

 Shooting is done by using the length and tip of the arrow to aim at full draw.

 Recurve bows derive their name from the laminated double-curve shape of the limbs.
 Recurve bows are also referred to as Olympic recurves, so named since they are the only bows currently allowed in Olympic competition.
 For target shooting purposes, recurve bows normally range in length from 64 – 72 inches, with selection dictated by the draw length of each individual archer.

 The draw weight of a bow will vary depending on the physical strength of the archer and the purpose for which the bow is to be used.
 Bows are generally available from 18 – 54 pounds, progressing by 2 pound increments.
 Novice adult archers should normally select a bow in the 20 – 30 pound range.